Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron microscopy: Reconstruction Results

 A reconstruction was computed using {\heterosymstatistics}.
 Concerning the performance in estimating the mean of the coefficients ($\bar{\vc}$), there are only 60 basis functions with $p=1$ and therefore only 60 coefficients with nonzero mean.
 A scatter plot of the nonzero coefficients is shown in Figure~\ref{fig:HK97:synthetic:scatterplot}(a).

 In addition, $\|\hat{\vc}-\vc\|_1/\|\vc\|_1=0.036$ or 3.6\%.
 Concerning the performance in estimating the covariance of the coefficients ($\mathbf{V}$), there are a total of 2020 basis functions and the number of elements in $\mathbf{V}$ that can be nonzero is too large to show on a scatter plot.
 Therefore, we report $l_1$ norm results: $\|\mathbf{V}-\hat{\mathbf{V}}\|_1/\|\mathbf{V}\|_1=0.12$ or 12\%.
-Resolution is not limited by the amount or the quality of images but rather by the number of coefficients that our computer system is capable of processing.
+Resolution is not limited by the amount or the quality of images but rather by the number of Fourier series terms, i.e., number of terms in the summation in (\ref{eq:rho:general}), that our computer system is capable of processing.
 The energy curve (\ref{eq:Energy:def}) has decayed by a factor of $10^4$ by $k=0.04$ $\mbox{\AA}^{-1}$ so it is unlikely that resolution is greater than 25 {\AA}.